 Erika Feldpausch, Lead Social Worker and Clinic Coordinator

-Kelsey Collins, Program Social Worker
+Kelsey LaLonde, Program Social Worker

-Kelsey Collins, LMSW, is a Licensed Clinical Social Worker who completed both her undergraduate degree in Psychology and graduate degree in Social Work at the University of Michigan.
+Kelsey LaLonde, LMSW, is a Licensed Clinical Social Worker who completed both her undergraduate degree in Psychology and graduate degree in Social Work at the University of Michigan.
 She began at UMHS as an intern on the Child and Adolescent Inpatient Psychiatric Unit and completed a postgraduate fellowship in the Child and Adolescent Ambulatory Psychiatry clinic.
 Kelsey's area of clinical focus is the treatment of children and youth with a variety of psychiatric conditions.
 Her training includes experience conducting individual, family, and group therapy, as well as working with numerous evidence-based treatment modalities.
 Kelsey also has experience working as a School Social Worker in an elementary school setting.

 Carrie Rider, Program Social Worker